-This playlist is dedicated to my older brother Neil 'Here Comes The Song’ Morton, who was born on this day (July 18) 67 years ago.
+This playlist is dedicated to my elder brother Neil 'Here Comes The Song’ Morton, who was born on this day (July 18) 67 years ago

 1 THE SUGARCUBES: Birthday (1987)

 From their debut album Life’s Too Good.
 The Icelandic band fronted by Bjork are classed as alternative/indie; it's certainly alternative but definitely maybe not indie.
 A brooding but confusing song, apparently about sexual awakening, this would put a downer on any celebration.
 ‘Today is her birthday/ They're smoking cigars/ He's got a chain of flowers/ And sews a bird in her knickers/ Ohhh!’
 And she keeps spiders in her pocket.

 Canada’s enduring favourites, named after the Herman Hesse novel, are best known for the rock anthem Born To Be Wild from the cult road movie Easy Rider.
 This song from their third album, At Your Birthday Party, is hardly hallmark and sounds more like Joe Cocker than John Kay, the only original member left in the still active band.

 This jaunty yet poignant piece of English psychedelia is from the album The Birthday Party.
 No wonder the girl cried – no one came to her celebration.
 Jeff Lynne was their main man, singer and writer before he went on to form ELO after briefly joining Roy Wood in The Move, and we should not forget his role in the supergroup Traveling Wilburys.
 Even now at the ripe old age of 69 the Brummie refuses to accept it’s the end of the line.